aneoconsulting/ArmoniK/.docs/content/2.guide/populate-database.md

     npm install
     ```

+### Run scripts

-3. Return to the root directory of the project.
+1. Return to the root directory of the project.
-4. Run the following command:
+2. Run the following command:

     ```sh
     ./tools/mongodb/<script-name>.sh